By JOHN T. WARD

 A new pharmacy and convenience store has filed plans to open on East Front Street near Riverview Medical Center, even as two other drugstores – a giant Walgreens and an independent – move ahead elsewhere on the East Side.

-Foreman acquired the 8,400-square-foot building, which was vacated by Red Bank Radiology about a year and a half ago, last year for $900,000, records show.
+Forman acquired the 8,400-square-foot building, which was vacated by Red Bank Radiology about a year and a half ago, last year for $900,000, records show.

-Foreman tells Retail Churn he has a pharmacist lined up as a tenant.
+Forman tells Retail Churn he has a pharmacist lined up as a tenant.

 “I think they’re looking to do more of a convenience store with a pharmacy,” he said Tuesday.
 “It’s less about the prescriptions than having a place to pick stuff up” on the way in or out of the hospital.

 The move comes less than three years after Red Bank Professional Pharmacy called it quits on a 61-year run, citing competition from chains.

 Since then, pharmacist Kamlesh Patel has won approval for an independent pharmacy at 141-1431 Broad Street, nearly opposite the former home of the Professional Pharmacy.
 And Walgreens got the green light for a 10,000-square-foot store on the one-acre site of the former Rassas Buick dealership, at Broad Street opposite Maple Avenue.

 Patel’s store is under construction, while demolition has not yet begun at the Walgreens site.

 Forman, who acknowledged his building’s facade “is definitely the ugliest on the block,” says he’ll correct that in the makeover to the pharmacy.